Skip to main content

 11. Then, unplug the device and plug it back in.

-12. If the analysis continues to fail due to encryption, move on to the next solution below.
+12. If the analysis still fails due to encryption, continue to Step 2.

-Your child's iOS device may have a device management profile or configuration profile added by a third-party app.
+Your child's device may have a configuration profile added by a third-party app.

 1. Follow the steps below to Reset All Settings: